jakartaee/platform/jakartaee11/JakartaEE11ReleasePlan.md

 Regardless of the scope of changes, all artifacts for the component and Platform Specifications will be affected -- Specifications, APIs, TCKs, and Compatible Implementations.

 ## Java SE ([issue]())

 Java SE 17 will become the minimum runtime supported by compatible implementations of Jakarta EE.
+One implication of this fact is the removal of the `SecurityManager` and all related Java SE APIs from the platform and component specifications.

 ## Jakarta Data
 Jakarta EE 11 plans to include Jakarta Data in its platform specification.
 For more on Jakarta Data see [Jakarta Data](https://jakarta.ee/specifications/data/).